Orlando Franklin

-Orlando D. Franklin (born December 16, 1987) is a Jamaican-born former American football offensive lineman who played in the National Football League (NFL).
-He played college football at the University of Miami, and was drafted by the Denver Broncos in the second round of the 2011 NFL Draft.
-He also played for the San Diego Chargers, New Orleans Saints, and Washington Redskins.
+Orlando D. Franklin (born December 16, 1987) is a Jamaican-born former professional American football offensive tackle who played in the National Football League (NFL).
+He played college football at the University of Miami, and was selected by the Denver Broncos in the second round of the 2011 NFL draft.
+He was also a member of the San Diego Chargers, New Orleans Saints, and Washington Redskins.

-High school career
+Early life

 Born in Kingston, Jamaica, Franklin was raised in Toronto from the age of three.
 Franklin and his mother later moved to Florida where he played football in high school, attending Atlantic Community High School in Delray Beach, Florida.
 At Atlantic Community High School, he was a teammate of Courtney Robinson, Jayron Hosley, and Preston Parker.

 College career

 Franklin attended the University of Miami from 2007 to 2010.
 He started 39 of 51 games at both offensive tackle and guard.

 Professional career

 Denver Broncos

-Franklin was selected with the 14th pick in the 2nd round, 46th overall, by the Denver Broncos in the 2011 NFL Draft (previously traded by the Miami Dolphins in exchange for Brandon Marshall).
+Franklin was selected with the 14th pick in the 2nd round, 46th overall, by the Denver Broncos in the 2011 NFL draft (previously traded by the Miami Dolphins in exchange for Brandon Marshall).

 As a rookie, Franklin started all 16 games for the Broncos.
 In 2012, Franklin was a starter for all 16 games of the regular season at right tackle.
 Franklin started 15 games in 2013.
 He helped the Broncos reach Super Bowl XLVIII, only to lose against the Seattle Seahawks 43–8.
 He again started all 16 games in 2014.